hankbao/libreboot/docs/gnulinux/configuring_parabola.md

 Post-installation configuration steps for Parabola GNU+Linux-libre.
 Parabola is extremely flexible; this is just an example.
-This example uses LXDE because it\'s lightweight, but we recommend the *MATE* desktop (which is actually about as lightweight as LXDE).
+This example uses LXDE because it's lightweight, but we recommend the *MATE* desktop (which is actually about as lightweight as LXDE).

 [Back to previous index](./)